 Pay the registration fee (£349) and challenge costs (£1,895) + airport taxes/fuel surcharge (approx. £350).

 Pay your registration fee (£349) and airport taxes/fuel surcharge (approx. £350), and fundraise £3,790 or more for your chosen charity.

 This challenge is not designed for Olympic athletes – it is designed for people looking for an amazing goal to train and get fit for.

 A number of the people who will take part in this challenge will have a low level of fitness when they sign up.
 This challenge is the perfect motivation to get fit, help your favourite charity in a big way and have the experience of a lifetime.

-We send you a fantastic free training programme once you register for the ride, which builds up as time goes on, so you'll be raring to go by the time we jet to India.
+We send you a fantastic training plan once you register for the ride, which builds up as time goes on, so you'll be raring to go by the time we jet to India.